The searchlight pierced the darkness, alternating an X shape with two parallel lines in a continuous sweep of the sky.

-“I like the lights,” she’d said.
+“I like the lights,” she’d say.
 “I’ll bet they get God’s attention when he looks down.”

 Here one day.
 Gone the next.

-All Lila had left of their two-year friendship was Molly’s little life book that she had taken before the adults cleaned up Molly’s bed, stripping the sheets and leaving it bare.
+All Lila had left of their two-year friendship was Molly’s little life book she had snatched before the adults cleaned up Molly’s bed, stripping the sheets and leaving it bare.
 Everybody knew if you left your things lying around, some other kid took it, so she’d taken it.
 Taken, but she hadn’t opened it.
-Tucked between the old magazine pictures and cut images from can labels was Molly’s dreams; everything she’d planned on doing with the life she no longer had.
+Tucked between the old magazine pictures and cut images from can labels were Molly’s dreams; everything she’d planned on doing with the life she no longer had.

 Lila rubbed her face, worrying about her own future.
-At ten, she was too old to be adopted, yet too young to start looking for a job.
-Each year seemed to speed up, hurtling her closer to her eighteenth birthday when she’d be standing on the sidewalk with the orphanage behind her and the rest of her life ahead to be salvaged by sheer grit.
+At ten, she was too old to be adopted, yet too young to start lookingfor a job.
+Each year seemed to speed up, hurtling her closer to her eighteenth birthday when she’d be standing on the sidewalk with the orphanage behind her and the rest of her life waiting to be salvagedby sheer grit.
 The uncertainty was so intense that some nights she contemplated running away, just to end the suspense.
 But if she left for good, she wouldn’t be here when he returned.

 She glanced at the other beds, listening to the various sounds of nine other breaths, slow and heavy with sleep.
-She pushed back the thin blanket, slipped into her gray shoes and clambered over the window sill.
-The lights continued searching the sky, prepared to sound the alarm if the Japs decided to drop another bomb on American soil.
-Lila ran beneath their shadows, feeling like one of the prisoners in the camps across the sea.
+She pushed back the thin blanket, slipped into her gray shoes and clambered over the windowsill.
+The lights continued searching the sky, prepared to sound the alarm if the Japs dropped another bomb on American soil.
+Lila ran beneath their shadows, feeling like a prisoner in the camps across the sea.

 “Be good.
 I’ll return for you as soon as it’s safe.”